Introduction

 In computer graphics, we will generally use an Env Light and a Directional (or Distant) Light.
 Some softwares have merged them into one Physical Sun and Sky Light.
 It allows you to tweak the elevation, turbidity and the radius easily.
 These natural lights have one thing in common : they are both infinite.

-Most advanced models are analytical which take in account the sun emission spectrum, spectral absorption in the atmosphere (ozone) and atmospheric scattering.
-Also fine particles (Raleygh) and large particles (Mie) are evaluated.
+Most Physical Sky advanced models are analytical and take in account the sun emission spectrum, spectral absorption in the atmosphere (ozone) and atmospheric scattering.
+Also fine particles (Rayleigh) and large particles (Mie) are evaluated.

 Corona, Indigo, Octane, Frostbite and Unreal Skylights are quite advanced.